Aki Network (AKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aki Network Historical Price

-According to the latest data gathered on Aki Network live price page, the current price of Aki Network is 0.01145228USD.
-The circulating supply of Aki Network(AKI) is 1.69B AKI , giving it a market capitalization of $19.32M.
+According to the latest data gathered on Aki Network live price page, the current price of Aki Network is 0.01040422USD.
+The circulating supply of Aki Network(AKI) is 1.69B AKI , giving it a market capitalization of $17.55M.

 The Aki Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AKI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.